Our Protocol

 You are always invited to discuss any day-to-day concerns about the services of our barristers directly with them, or with the Head of Legal Operations, Robert Pidgeon.
 We will always endeavour to resolve any concerns you may have at this stage.

 You may make a formal complaint in writing or by telephone.
-Please address your formal letter of complaint to Mina Heung, Complaints and Grievance Officer, Whitestone Chambers, Chambers of Lawrence Power 1 Essex Street, London WC2R 3HU.
+Please address your formal letter of complaint to Peter Causton, Complaints and Grievance Officer, Whitestone Chambers, Chambers of Lawrence Power 1 Middle Temple, London EC4Y 9AA.
 Please provide details of your name and address, the name of the member of Chambers you are complaining about, the full details of your complaint, and what you would like done about it.
-If your complaint is about the complaints and Grievance Officer, please address your letter to the Head of Chambers at the same address.
+If your complaint is about the Complaints and Grievance Officer, please address your letter to the Head of Chambers at the same address.

 If you complain by telephone a note will be made of these details, and if the matter is resolved by telephone the outcome will be recorded.